yeyicheng/cmsc389F/README.md

 ![Banner](static/banner.jpg)

 ## Description:
-This course provides an overview of the key concepts and algorithms of Reinforcement Learning, an area of artificial intelligence research responsible for recent achievements such as AlphaGo and autonomous driving.
-This course is focused on understanding the key concepts of Reinforcement Learning, including Markov Decision Processes, Planning, and Policy Gradient Methods.
-This course does not have a programming heavy workload.
+This course provides a theory-centric introduction to Reinforcement Learning.
+Students will learn the key concepts and algorithms driving Reinforcement Learning, including Markov Decision Processes, Monte Carlo Learning, and Policy Gradient methods.
+The course will culminate in a final reinforcement-learning project built on OpenAI Gym that will be presented to the class.

 ## Course Details:
 - **Course:** CMSC389R